Winds of Change: Charting the Course for IT in the Twenty-First Century

 Although . . . efforts [using input measures] may have leveraged additional funds (appropriately or not), they do not include measures that offer insight into how technology is enabling new and better research, whether or how technology is enhancing teaching and learning, or whether administrative functions are easier for students to access or less expensive to operate.
 The problem is that in order to effectively measure the success or value of an IT investment, we must come to grips with evaluating these functional outcomes of the college or university.
 However, we have thus far successfully avoided grappling with these difficult challenges of assessing learning outcomes, administrative efficiency, effectiveness, and so on.
 Without working in tandem with others on campus to identify and evaluate these outcomes and then to understand and describe the enabling role of IT in facilitating these accomplishments (or the failure thereof), we will never be able to assess the return on IT investment reasonably and meaningfully.12

 Only with this kind of focus can institutions even begin to address return-on-investment or cost-benefit measures?measures that governing boards are increasingly asking for.
 Understanding trends, understanding market segments, understanding the differences in institutional control (public vs. private), understanding the impact of institutional size and what things do not scale linearly: all of these are issues that data and evidence can shed light on.
-These issues are the very reasons that the EDUCAUSE Core Data Service (CDS) and the EDUCAUSE Center for Applied Research (ECAR) were established.
+These issues are the very reasons that the EDUCAUSE Core Data Service (CDS) and the EDUCAUSE Center for Analysis and Research (ECAR) were established.
 These initiatives?along with the COSTS Project, led by Dave Smallen and Karen Leach, and the Campus Computing Project, led by Casey Green?have provided some basic data sources to understand IT practices, IT funding, and how IT dollars are invested on campus.
 If IT is to enjoy the confidence it serves, then new measures and a new commitment to data collection, metrics, and outcome variables will be essential.
 The past practice of navigating by the stars is no longer adequate or appropriate.

 9. Navigate to the Correct Shore